x032205/svelte-qrcode/README.md

 There are four properties you can set for the logo:

 - `logoPath`: The path to the logo image, which can be either a local path or a URL.
-Typically, the logo file is located in the static folder
+Typically, the logo file is located in the static folder.
+If the path is incorrect or undefined (`''`), the logo will not be displayed
 - `logoBackgroundColor`: Background color of the logo (in hexadecimal color or "transparent").
 If it's an empty string (`''`), the background will default to the QR code's `backgroundColor` property
 - `logoPadding`: The padding around the logo in pixels.
 The default is 4 pixels
 - `logoSize`: The size of the logo as a percentage of the QR code's size.
 The default is 15% of the QR code size